~12% of People in Singapore Have S$1.36M+ in Net Wealth: But, How Much Will Make You Happy?

 But Millionaires Might Be Happier Than The Average Person

 But, there are limits to the Purdue University study.

-Although the Gallup survey can be considered statistically representative, millionaires like the top 1 per cent of the richest people in Singapore are not as well-represented.
+Although the Gallup survey can be considered statistically representative, millionaires like the top 1 per cent of the wealthiest people in Singapore are not as well-represented.

-To examine this better we will look at a study done by Economics Nobel Laureates Grant Donnelly and Micheal Norton as well as Emily Haisley at BlackRock and Tianyi Zheng at the University of Mannheim.
+To examine this better, we will look at a study done by Economics Nobel Laureates Grant Donnelly and Micheal Norton and Emily Haisley at BlackRock and Tianyi Zheng at the University of Mannheim.

 They surveyed about 4,000 millionaires about their wealth and happiness.

 For wealth, the researchers asked the respondents about their current net worth.